my-janala/app-modernisation-demo/SPEAKER_NOTES.md

 ## Opening Hook Options

-### For Technical Audiences
+### For Cloud Native Communities
-*"How many of you have spent weeks analyzing a legacy application, only to discover critical blockers halfway through migration?
-Today I'll show you how to identify those blockers in minutes, not months."*
+*"How many of you are helping organizations move to Kubernetes but struggle with legacy application assessment?
+Today I'll show you how Konveyor can identify containerization blockers in minutes, not months."*

-### For Business Audiences
+### For Platform Engineers
-*"Every day we delay modernization, we're choosing technical debt over technical investment.
-What if I told you we could assess your entire application portfolio in the time it used to take to analyze a single application?"*
+*"Every migration project starts with the same question: which applications are cloud-ready?
+What if I told you we could assess entire portfolios automatically and get AI-powered modernization recommendations?"*

-### For Mixed Audiences
+### For Kubernetes Practitioners
-*"Legacy applications represent millions of dollars in business logic and years of development effort.
-The question isn't whether to modernize - it's how to modernize safely and efficiently."*
+*"Legacy applications aren't the enemy of cloud-native - they're the foundation.
+The question isn't whether to modernize legacy apps for Kubernetes, it's how to do it safely and efficiently with the right tools."*

 ---